$p$-Biset Functor of Monomial Burnside Rings: Reduction to Restriction Kernel

-where the integers $r_i$ are chosen so that $1\le r_1\le r_2\le \ldots\le r_k$. \end{nothing} \begin{proposition} Let $G$ be as in Equation (\ref{eqn:decompG}).
-If $G$ has no direct factor isomorphic to $C_p$, then $G$ satisfies condition (C).
-Moreover we have $\mathcal K\kerlin(G) = 0$ if and only if $G$ is non-cyclic. \end{proposition} \begin{proof} Since $G$ has no $C_p$-factor, the Frattini subgroup $\Phi(G)$ of $G$ can be written as a product of maximal subgroups of its direct factors, that is,
+\textup{(ii)} $\mathcal K\kerlin(G) = 0$ if and only if $G$ is non-cyclic. \end{proposition} \begin{proof} Since $G$ has no $C_p$-factor, the Frattini subgroup $\Phi(G)$ of $G$ can be written as a product of maximal subgroups of its direct factors, that is,

 It is clear from this decomposition that it intersects all non-trivial subgroups of $G$ non-trivially.
 In particular, by Equation (\ref{eqn:delta2}) above, we conclude that for any $y\in\delta_\Phi\kerlin(G)$, we have $\defl_{G/H}^G y = 0$ for any $1\not = H\le G$ and hence $y\in \mathcal K\kerlin(G)$.
 In particular $\mathcal{K}\kerlin(G) = \delta_\Phi\kerlin(G)$ and $G$ satisfies condition (C).